RalfJung/dyn-nsupdate/README.rst

-dyn-nsupdate: Dynamically and securely update DNS zones via CGI
+dyn-nsupdate: Self-made DynDNS
 ===============================================================

 Introduction
 ------------

 Welcome to dyn-nsupdate_, a collection of tools using BIND_, CGI_ and Python_ to
-provide DynDNS services.
+provide DynDNS services with your own nameserver.
 Both IPv4 and IPv6 are fully supported.

-dyn-nsupdate consists of two pieces: The server part provides a way to update IP addresses in Bind's DNS zone via CGI, in a safe manner.
+dyn-nsupdate consists of two pieces: The server part provides a way to update IP addresses in Bind's DNS zones via CGI, in a safe manner.
 The client part uses CGI to update some domain to the current address(es) of the machine it is running on.
 Alternatively, some routers can be configured to do this themselves.
 The FritzBox is known to be supported.